MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/streaming.md

 ---
 title: Iteration and debugging
-description: Iteration and debugging
+parent: Test and experience overview
-parent: Test and Experience Overview
+nav_order: 1
 ---

 # Streaming your application to a device